HariniS2506/Face2Voice/Evaluation/README.md

-This folder containes the codes to the inference pipeline and evaluation metrics
+This folder containes the codes to the evaluation metrics for Face clustering and Voice Generation